andrew/ultimate-awesome/README.md

 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
-- [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
 - [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.